scipy/scipy.org/www/scikits.rst

 system, and registering the package in the `Python Package Index
 <https://pypi.python.org/pypi>`__.

-The example package also shows how to use Numpy's test framework, use `Sphinx <http://www.sphinx-doc.org/en/stable/>`__ to write documentation, and link to Fortran code using Numpy's build framework.
+The example package also shows how to use NumPy's test framework, use `Sphinx <http://www.sphinx-doc.org/en/stable/>`__ to write documentation, and link to Fortran code using NumPy's build framework.

 Further reading: